byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 # Testing Your Own Designs
-Before you test your own designs you need to place the contents of [this program](collectFiles) into your home directory.
+Before you test your own designs you need to place the contents of [this script which is called collectFiles](collectFiles) into your home directory.
 Do that now.
 Make sure that it is executable.
 You can change the permissions on it with a command like `chmod o+x ~/collectFiles` (do you remember that ~ refers to your home directory?).

 ## Preparing A Specific Lab
 When you get ready to process one of your own designs, do the following:
 1. Find the directory where your original project was.
 Specifically look for the directory containing a file with a `.xpr` extension.
 It might be something like `/home/myusername/EE220/Lab5` (and inside that directory there would be a `Lab5.xpr` file).
 Make note of the entire path to that file as in: `/home/myusername/EE220/Lab5/Lab5.xpr`.